 For ceilings, suspended options such as Acoustic Clouds or Acoustic Baffles are great for spaces with high ceilings.
 Suspending sound absorption can often be more effective, as both sides of the absorption material will be exposed to sound.
 Ceiling Tiles can also be a great option to consider.
 They can be flush mounted directly to a ceiling or used in a drop ceiling.

 Effectively treating classroom acoustics can be tricky.
-For more information about acoustic treatments or for assistance with your project, please give our Acoustic Specialist team a call at (866)505-6883, or feel free to fill out our online Room Analysis Form for personalized sound advice.
+For more information about acoustic treatments or for assistance with your project, please give our Acoustic Specialist team a call at (866)505-6883, or fill out our Free Room Analysis Form for personalized sound advice.